 If you are a British Citizen, you can legally change your name or that of your child by "executing" a Deed Poll i.e. signing a document in front of witnesses, who also sign it.
-Citizens of other nationalities will need to ask their embassy what they need to do to change their name.
+If you are a citizen of another nationality, you will need to ask your embassy what you need to do to change your name.

 If needed, these Deed Polls can be "legalised" by the UK Legalisation Office i.e. certified as being genuine by a UK solicitor (who will attach an "Apostle" to your Deed Poll, to show it is genuine).
 If you want your name change to be added to UK public records, your Deed Poll can be "enrolled" (in the Enrolment Books of the Supreme Court of Judicature, which is located within the Royal Courts of Justice in London) - if you do this, it will also be included in an edition of the London Gazette.

 Within Guernsey, an advocate can prepare a Deed Poll for you and register it with the Royal Court (this is equivalent to enrolling it with the Royal Courts of Justice in London).
 The Greffe will hold a copy of your Deed Poll in a register in the strong room, from where it can be viewed by anyone (doing family history research, for example).

 If you get married, you can retain your previous name, take on the last name of your husband or wife or use both of your previous last names double-barreled.
 Your marriage certificate can be used to prove whichever of these options you have chosen.